Student Rights and Grievances

 - FORMAL HEARING PROCESS

 The Formal Hearing Process is the College District’s administrative due process to resolve student grievances that are not resolved by informal actions.
 Parties are allowed to present testimony and witnesses to support their positions.
 All communication and actions taken during this process are confidential during a closed hearing.
 Disruptive behavior will not be tolerated and will result in exclusion of the disruptive person(s) from the proceedings.
-There will a sworn Campus Police representative present at all hearing regardless of the type of Student Grievance.
+There will a sworn College Police representative present at all hearing regardless of the type of Student Grievance.

 THE HEARING PANEL